 A trailblazing innovator in this nascent field, COBOD International (COBOD) has proven itself as a world leader in the few years since its inception in 2017.
 That same year, COBOD delivered Europe’s first 3D printed building in Copenhagen, and introduced the largest 3D printer in the world to Saudi Arabia just two years later.

 With an equally impressive future ahead, we delve into the pioneering start-up with co-Founder and Head of Asia Pacific, Simon Klint Bergh, as the company spreads its global network of local partners with a new venture in Indonesia.

-APAC Outlook (AO): What led to COBOD’s inception and how has the company grown?
+What led to the inception of COBOD and how has the company grown?

-Simon Klint Bergh, co-Founder and Head of Asia Pacific (SKB): COBOD stands for Construction of Buildings on Demand.
+Simon Klint Bergh (SKB): COBOD stands for Construction of Buildings on Demand.
 In 2017, after three years of research in the sector, we realised that there weren’t any commercial companies doing 3D construction printing.
 Although we started as a plastics printing company, we set ourselves the goal of bringing this technology to market.

 After we printed the first house in Europe near our headquarters in Denmark, everything started to take off.
 Today, we have regional offices in Miami, and Kuala Lumpur, Malaysia alongside our base in Denmark.
 We have sold just over 55 machines across the world, and we’re present through our customers in all six habitable continents.

 The fact that a five-year-old scale-up can claim to be the world leader in this field because we have sold more machines than any others in the market, in fact, more than all of them combined, really speaks to the infancy of the technology.

 Our focus mission is to bring this new 3D printing technology to the construction sector to innovate and change the way things are done for the better.
 This is why it’s so important for us to establish strategic collaborations and partnerships across the world to spread our technology.